Airbus Logo

 Airbus Emblem

 The inscription was set in italics in the earliest version of the logo.
-Straight font has been used since 2010.
-Initially, it was a grotesque from the Helvetica Neue family – modern, high-tech, with facets so that the carrier’s name conveyed the sensation of an airy structure.
+The straight font has been used since 2010.
+Initially, it was a grotesque from the Helvetica Neue family—modern, high-tech, with facets so that the carrier’s name conveyed the sensation of an airy structure.
 After the redesign, the corporate font B612 appeared.
-It was the result of creative work by a team of specialists, including Nicolas Chauveau, Jonathan Favre-Lamarine, and Thomas Paillot.
+It resulted from creative work by specialists, including Nicolas Chauveau, Jonathan Favre-Lamarine, and Thomas Paillot.
 Jean-Luc Vinot from ENAC also assisted.

 Airbus Symbol